Geoalert/mapflow-docs-en/source/userguides/reference.rst

      - 17 – 18
      - 0.3 - 2.0
    * - Agriculture fields
-     - Extraction and instance separation of agriculture fileds from high-resolution satellite imagery
+     - Extraction and instance separation of agriculture fields from high-resolution satellite imagery
      - 17
      - 1.2
      - 15-17